jmachuca77/Open_Duck_Mini/README.md

 I'm making a miniature version of the BDX Droid by Disney.
 It is about 42 centimeters tall with its legs extended.
 The full BOM cost should be under $400 !

+> Update 07/02/2025 : I'm writing documentation on the go, but the design and BOM should not change drastically.
+Still missing the "expression" features, but they can be added after building the robot!

 > Update 22/01/2025 : The mechanical design is pretty much finalized (fixing some mistakes here and there).
 The current version does not include all the "expression" features we want to include in the final robot (LEDs for the eyes, a camera, a speaker and a microphone).
 We are now working on making it walk with reinforcement learning !

-> Note : The documentation is not complete yet.
-I would advise waiting a bit before ordering, printing and starting assembling the robot, a few things might still change.

 # This repo